shedcollective/skeleton-app/README.md

     npm install

-The following gulp task is available for compiling your Sass into CSS and for concatenating your JS:
+The following `gulp` task is available for compiling your Sass/Less into CSS and for minifying your JS and generating sourcemaps:

     gulp build